 Access to education for all ages is vital to the success of our region.
 This means creating a foundation of learning at an early age and encouraging the opportunity to learn throughout adulthood.

 By networking with our local colleges and high schools, we can nurture G.E.D. and E.S.L. completion, the development of trade skills and continuing education throughout our lives.
 Community members will gain more options for employment and opportunities for growth.
 Education has proven time and time again that it is the best way to lift people out of poverty and to a better life.
 Isn't that what we all want is a better life for our children and grandchildren?

 By supporting universal Pre-K across the state and the fundamental basic needs of students in the classroom and on-line, we can ensure teachers have what they need to help our children live up to their full potential so that they can grow up to lead happy and productive lives.

 Arkansas IS the “Natural State” and I want to make sure we remain that in the truest sense of the word when it comes to the environment.

 Did you know that District 74 is in the flight path of Monarch butterflies?
 It’s true – each year Monarchs fly through our region to seek out better weather in Canada or Mexico.
 District 74 is also the home of the rare Diana butterfly.
 Butterflies attract tourism to Paris and Mount Magazine.

 Did you know that the work of bees and butterflies, flying from flower to flower, is directly responsible for between 30 – 40% of our crops?
 It's true - we need bees and butterflies to survive and their numbers are in sharp decline.
 In fact, the bumble bee has been placed on the Endangered Species List.

-By increasing the opportunity for farmers as well as businesses and homeowners to harness solar and wind power, Arkansas will remain natural.
+By increasing the opportunity for farmers, businesses, and homeowners to harness solar and wind power, Arkansas will remain natural.

-Green solutions for our energy problems mean Arkansas will remain natural for our children and grandchildren.
+Green solutions for our energy problems means Arkansas will remain natural for our children and grandchildren.